abrxeth/token/README.md

-This is a simple tutorial.
+This is a simple tutorial to show how to add a simple, fixed token supply ERC20 token (Eth token)

 Please read carefully.